getsentry/dotnet-assembly-alias/readme.md

 Path to an snk file.

 Optional.
-If no key is passed, string naming will be removed from all assemblies.
+If no key is passed, strong naming will be removed from all assemblies.

 ### References